MycroftAI/documentation/docs/using-mycroft-ai/customizations/stt-engine.md

 }
 ```

-## IBM Watson
+## IBM Cloud

-{% hint style="warning" %}
-This interface is not currently operational as IBM have changed their authentication mechanism.
-[Contributions](https://github.com/MycroftAI/mycroft-core/issues/2516) to get this fixed up are welcomed.
-{% endhint %}

-Speech-to-text using the IBM Watson cloud.
+IBM Cloud - Watson Speech to Text is a cloud-based deep-learning speech-to-text service offered on top of the IBM Watson platform.

 ### Account Setup

-Create an account at [IBM.com/cloud](https://www.ibm.com/cloud/watson-speech-to-text).
+Create an account at [IBM.com/cloud](https://www.ibm.com/cloud/watson-speech-to-text), then:

+* Create a New Resource from your dashboard
+  * Select "Speech to Text" as the product
+* Retrieve the `API Key` and `URL` from the Services section of your dashboard

 ### Mycroft Configuration